AgTech930/expdftotxt/README.md

 # 🚀 Methods

 ## 1. InvoiceExtractor methods :
-                -> openai_extract_data() 'This method extracts text from a Invoice Pdf'
+**openai_extract_data()** 'This method extracts text from a Invoice Pdf' **Parameters:**
-                        Parameters:
 - temperature (float, optional): The temperature parameter for the OpenAI LLM.
 - api_key (str, optional): The API key for accessing OpenAI services.
                 Note: "If the default API key is not functioning, please provide an alternative API key for use."
 - template (str, optional): Custom template string for document extraction.
 - format_data (bool, optional): If True, format the extracted data into a dictionary or list; if False, return raw output.
                 Note: "If the data is successfully converted into a dictionary, it will be returned as a dictionary.
 Otherwise, it will be returned as a list."

 ## 2. PDFExtractor methods:
-                -> countpages() 'Count the number of pages in the document.'
+- **countpages()** 'Count the number of pages in the document.'
-                -> extract_string() 'Extract the data from the source.'
+- **extract_string()** 'Extract the data from the source.'
-                -> extract_image() 'Extract images from the PDF document and saves them as separate files.'
+- **extract_image()** 'Extract images from the PDF document and saves them as separate files.'

 # Dependencies